DrTrojanDevil/spatula/README.md

 relative to the document, not to each other (unlike the path arguments to `Spatula.Menu`)*

-* `parser` is a function receiving the populated template, and returning a parsed version of it.
+* `parser` is a function receiving HTML snippets for the template, and returning a parsed version of them.
 This is `Spatula.markdown` by default.
+Explicitly setting `parser` to `false` will populate the template with unparsed HTML.

 ###Spatula.markdown(html)